Discontinuity of Straightening in Anti-holomorphic Dynamics: I: Anti-holomorphic Dynamics, and Global Structure of The Multicorns

 \subsection{Parabolic Tree}

 We will need the concept of parabolic trees, which are defined in analogy with Hubbard trees for post-critically finite polynomials.
-Our definition will follow \cite[Section 5]{HS}.
-The proofs of the basic properties of the tree can be found in \cite[Lemma 3.5, Lemma 3.6]{S1a}.
+The proofs of the basic properties of the tree can be found in \cite[Lemma~3.5, Lemma~3.6]{S1a}.

-\begin{definition}[Parabolic Tree] If $c$ lies on a parabolic root arc of odd period $k$, we define a \emph{loose parabolic tree} of $f_c$ as a minimal tree within the filled-in Julia set that connects the parabolic orbit and the critical orbit, so that it intersects the critical value Fatou component along a simple $f_c^{\circ k}$-invariant curve connecting the critical value to the characteristic parabolic point, and it intersects any other Fatou component along a simple curve that is an iterated pre-image of the curve in the critical value Fatou component.
-Since the filled-in Julia set of a parabolic polynomial is locally connected, and hence path connected, any loose parabolic tree connecting the parabolic orbit is uniquely defined up to homotopies within bounded Fatou components.
-It is easy to see that any loose parabolic tree intersects the Julia set in a Cantor set, and these points of intersection are the same for any loose tree (note that for simple parabolics, any two periodic Fatou components have disjoint closures). \end{definition}
+\begin{definition}[Parabolic Tree] If $c$ lies on a parabolic root arc of odd period $k$, we define a \emph{loose parabolic tree} of $f_c$ as a minimal tree within the filled Julia set that connects the parabolic orbit and the critical orbit such that it intersects the closure of any bounded Fatou component at no more than two points. \end{definition}

+Since the filled Julia set of a parabolic polynomial is locally connected, and hence path connected, any loose parabolic tree connecting the parabolic orbit is uniquely defined up to homotopies within bounded Fatou components.
+It is easy to see that any loose parabolic tree intersects the Julia set in a Cantor set, and these points of intersection are the same for any loose tree (note that for simple parabolics, any two periodic Fatou components have disjoint closures).

-By construction, the forward image of a loose parabolic tree is again a loose parabolic tree.
-A simple standard argument (analogous to the post-critically finite case) shows that the boundary of the critical value Fatou component intersects the tree at exactly one point (the characteristic parabolic point), and the boundary of any other bounded Fatou component meets the tree in at most $d$ points, which are iterated pre-images of the characteristic parabolic point \cite[Lemma 3.5]{S1a} \cite[Lemma 3.2, Lemma 3.3]{EMS}.
+By construction, the forward image of a loose parabolic tree is contained in a loose parabolic tree.
+A simple standard argument (analogous to the post-critically finite case) shows that the boundary of the critical value Fatou component intersects the tree at exactly one point (the characteristic parabolic point), and the boundary of any other bounded Fatou component meets the tree in at most $d$ points, which are iterated pre-images of the characteristic parabolic point \cite[Lemma~3.5]{S1a} \cite[Lemma~3.2, Lemma~3.3]{EMS}.
 The critical value is an endpoint of any loose parabolic tree.
 All branch points of a loose parabolic tree are either in bounded Fatou components or repelling (pre-)periodic points; in particular, no parabolic point (of odd period) is a branch point.